awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 ## Deleting Shadow Copies<a name="remove-fsxshadow-copies"></a>

  You can delete one or more existing shadow copies on your file system using the `Remove-FsxShadowCopies` command in a remote PowerShell session on your file system\.
-For instructions on launching a remote PowerShell session on your file system, see [Using the Amazon FSx Remote PowerShell](#remote-pwrshell)\.
+For instructions on launching a remote PowerShell session on your file system, see [Getting Started with the Amazon FSx CLI for Remote Management on PowerShellGetting Started](remote-pwrshell.md)\.

 Specify which shadow copies to delete by using one of the following required options:
 +  `-Oldest` deletes the oldest shadow copy